aidenaiden1/first-project/README.md

 [Write 1-2 sentences about your goal]
 ## What I Want to Build
 [What would you like to create by the end of this unit?]
+Collaborator:Jonathan QA:Ai tools in coding should only be used to help new coders